function61/eventhorizon-exampleapp-go/README.md

 Pyramid to directly change Kelly's (`id=e1dd2e26`) name!

-If you look at [events/usernamechanged.go](events/usernamechanged.go), you'll learn that we can do this:
+If you look at [events/usernamechanged.go](events/usernamechanged.go), you'll learn that we can do this (in the CLI):

 ```
 $ pyramid stream-append /foostream 'UserNameChanged {"user_id": "e1dd2e26", "new_name": "Kelly Kaling", "reason": "Married", "ts": "2017-03-22 00:00:00"}'